Chart Color Schemes

 Population growth drivers in Traralgon - East are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Traralgon - East's population is around 12,976 as of November 2025.
-This reflects an increase of 976 people since the 2021 Census, which reported a population of 12,000 people.
-The change is inferred from the estimated resident population of 12,316 in June 2024 and an additional 352 validated new addresses since the Census date.
-This level of population equates to a density ratio of 119 persons per square kilometer.
-Traralgon - East's growth of 8.1% since the 2021 census exceeded the SA3 area (5.5%) and the non-metro area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 48.7% of overall population gains during recent periods.
+Traralgon - East's population is approximately 12,976 as of November 2025.
+This figure represents an increase of 976 people, an 8.1% rise from the 2021 Census which reported a population of 12,000.
+The change is inferred from the ABS's estimated resident population of 12,316 in June 2024 and an additional 352 validated new addresses since the Census date.
+This results in a density ratio of 119 persons per square kilometer, indicating significant space per person and potential room for further development.
+Traralgon - East's growth rate of 8.1% since the 2021 census surpassed both the SA3 area (5.5%) and non-metro areas, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 48.7% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, a significant population increase is forecast for Traralgon - East, expected to expand by 3,301 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 19.9% in total over the 17 years.
+AreaSearch is employing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on projected demographic shifts, the area is expected to experience significant population increase, with an expansion of 3,301 persons by 2041, reflecting a total increase of 19.9% over the 17-year period.

 Frequently Asked Questions - Population